mattvickery/greendot-db/README.md

 Underlying Database
 -------------------
-The samples will run on H2 and...
+The samples will run on whichever database is configured in the properties files.